 Where you are retaining lawyers for conveyancing in Dorridge your lawyer will request that you put them with monies to cover the the cost of the conveyancing searches.
 Generally this is needed to cover the fees of the Local Authority Search.
 When the deposit is as part of the sale price then this will be needed shortly ahead of contracts are exchanged.
 The final balance that is due should be sent to your lawyer shortly before completion.

-How does conveyancing in Dorridge differ for new build properties?
+How does conveyancing in Dorridge differ for newly converted properties?

-Most buyers of new build premises in Dorridge come to us having been asked by the builder to exchange contracts and commit to the purchase even before the premises is built.
-This is because builders in Dorridge usually buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Dorridge approach us having been asked by the housebuilder to sign contracts and commit to the purchase even before the house is finished.
+This is because new home sellers in Dorridge usually purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Dorridge or who has acted in the same development.

 My company is wishing to take over a lease of an office on the high street.
 Can you recommend conveyancers offering no-move-no charges for commercial conveyancing in Dorridge for less than £1,200?